Images of shadow and thin accretion disk around Bardeen black hole surrounded by perfect fluid dark matter: Bardeen black hole surrounded by perfect fluid dark matter

-It is clear from the above expression that setting both the DM parameter \( b = 0 \) and the magnetic charge \( g = 0 \) recovers the Sch BH.
-When DM is absent (\( b = 0 \)), the metric reduces to the standard Bardeen BH, whereas vanishing magnetic charge (\( g = 0 \)) corresponds to the Sch BH immersed PFDM (PFDM-Sch BH).
+It is clear from the above expression that setting both the parameter \( b = 0 \) and the magnetic charge \( g = 0 \) recovers the Sch BH.
+When PFDM is absent (\( b = 0 \)), the metric reduces to the standard Bardeen BH, whereas vanishing magnetic charge (\( g = 0 \)) corresponds to the Sch BH immersed PFDM (PFDM-Sch BH).
+It is worth noting that the PFDM‑Bardeen BH can also be derived from modified gravity models such as \(f(R)\) gravity coupled with the NLED Lagrangian Eq.\eqref{2}.
+The additional effective energy–momentum tensor arising from the \(f(R)\) sector may act as PFDM, thus yielding the metric solution \eqref{6} \cite{Nojiri:2024qgx,Feng:2023riq,Zheng:2018fyn}.
+This reflects the well‑known degeneracy between DM and modified gravity in explaining rotation curves.
+In this paper, we adopt the PFDM interpretation to investigate the BH.

 Figure \ref{fig.1} illustrates the regions where the inner and outer horizons of the PFDM-Bardeen BH exist.
 The red area denotes the presence of both horizons, the white area corresponds to naked singularity, and the blue boundary represents the extremal BH.
 In this context, the extremal condition is governed by the equations \( f(r_\ast, g, b) = 0 \) and \( f'(r_\ast, g, b) = 0 \) \((r_{\ast}=r_{+}=r_{-})\), which together define a boundary curve in the \((b, g)\) parameter plane that separates the BH domain from the naked singularity region.